VicVibin/Transformer-C-/README.md

 This implementation serves as an educational foundation for understanding Transformer architectures.
 Key areas for extension:
 - Gradient clipping and regularization
+- Batch gradient descent
 - Learning rate scheduling
 - Beam search decoding
 - Model checkpointing
 - Multi-GPU training
+- Efficient data transfer and management
+- KV caching for decoding

 ## License
  All usage and modifications should be made open source

 ---

 **Note**: This implementation prioritizes educational clarity over production efficiency.
-For deployment scenarios, consider established frameworks like PyTorch or TensorFlow.
+For deployment scenarios, I would suggest pointers instead of std::vectors for non dynamic matrices and vectors